LevnLime/EngageTools/README.md

     - A common source for female body parts is Zephia's Skin mesh (ubody_msn0df_c553.bundle) because it is the most complete.
 So you take a midriff and thighs from Zephia
     - Now Lapis's Skin mesh has a midriff and thighs (in addition to the neck).
 Notice that the neck uses Lapis's original MtSkin material, but the midriff and thighs from Zephia uses a different MtSkin.001 material
 - You've already done Step 3 and had Unity build your updated mesh into a new Unity assets file (sharedassets0.assets)
+  - Important!
+You must append "_FIXED" to the names of your generated Skin and Dress meshes.
+(EngageBundleHelper will search for assets by partial name)
   - In Unity, you may notice that it will say your Skin mesh has two "submeshes" (corresponding to the two Materials that that mesh uses)
-### EngageBundlerHelper Usage for this example basic scenario
+### EngageBundleHelper Usage for this example basic scenario
 1) Navigate to the SampleFiles folder that I've provided in command prompt.
 2) Copy Lapis's bundle (ubody_swd0af_c251.bundle) into this folder
 3) Copy the built Unity assets file (sharedassets0.assets) into this folder